simonklee/opentui-tex/README.md

 Applications must share one backend across their `TexRenderable`s.
 The receiver owns image outputs from a `TexBackend` and must dispose them.
-`TexRenderable` manages images returned by its backend, including stale and retained-fallback outputs, so most applications never touch an image.
+`TexRenderable` manages the images that its backend returns, including stale and retained-fallback outputs.
+Thus most applications do not manage images directly.

 ## React and Solid

-Registration follows the other OpenTUI extension packages:
+Registration uses the same pattern as the other OpenTUI extension packages:

 ```ts
 import { registerTex } from "@simonklee/opentui-tex/react"; // or @simonklee/opentui-tex/solid